pabtomas/dotfiles/jinzo/doc/05_body.md

 - **type**: string
 - **required**: false
 - **default**: `"."` for a `/build` request and empty for other endpoints.
 - **description**: This attribute is only useful when you are making a `/build` request to the Docker Engine.
 It defines either a path to a directory containing a Dockerfile, or a URL to a git repository.
-When the value supplied is a relative path, it is interpreted as relative to the location of your main Navy file.
+When the value supplied is a relative path, it is interpreted as relative to the location of your main Jinzo file.
 - **example**:
 ```json
 endpoint: /build